Hermana Fausta

-Hermana Fausta Labrador y Zarzadias (December 19, 1858 - September 14, 1942) is a Filipino laywoman in pending cause for sainthood.
+Hermana Fausta Labrador y Zarzadias (December 19, 1858 – September 14, 1942) is a Filipino laywoman.
 She founded the Escuela del Sagrado Corazon de Jesus, a charity school for poor children that has evolved into what is now Sacred Heart College in Lucena City.

 Early life

-Hermana Fausta Labrador was born on December 19, 1858 in Tayabas, Quezon, to Policarpio Labrador and Nemesia Zarzadias.
-On December 22, 1858 she was baptized in St. Michael the Archangel Church, Tayabas.
-On December 2, 1866 her mother died at age 27.
-Her father, Policaripio Labrador had a second marriage to Maria Poblete, who raised her and her sister Vicenta as her own children along with the children born in this marriage: Fe, Felisa, Justino, and Marcelo (who all later took San Agustin as their family name) She started schooling in 1869 and on April 1878 she left her home in Tayabas and studied in Colegio de Santa Rosa de Manila.
+Hermana Fausta Labrador was born on December 19, 1858, in Tayabas, Quezon, to Policarpio Labrador and Nemesia Zarzadias.
+On December 22, 1858, she was baptized in St. Michael the Archangel Church, Tayabas.
+On December 2, 1866, her mother died at age 27.
+Her father, Policaripio Labrador had a second marriage to Maria Poblete, who raised her and her sister Vicenta as her own children along with the children born in this marriage: Fe, Felisa, Justino, and Marcelo (who all later took San Agustin as their family name) She started schooling in 1869 and in April 1878 she left her home in Tayabas and studied in Colegio de Santa Rosa de Manila.